 The inside of the train was really neat.
 There we old photographs of the railroad in each car and our tour guide on the train narrated the journey with facts about the railroad as we made our way thru the rainforest.

-There is one stop that the train makes as it ascends to Kuranda, and that is at a viewpoint for Barron Falls.
+There is one stop that the train makes as it ascends to Kuranda and the rainforest, and that is at a viewpoint for Barron Falls.
 The train stops at this breathtaking waterfall for 15 minutes so that passengers can disembark, grab some photos, then re-board the train.

 I talk about this waterfall a bit more later in this journal entry and include a picture as you see the waterfall on your way down from Kuranda as well.